g-jgreen/documentation/content/iothubs/azure.md

 Now we are going to create a function with a trigger from the IoT hub built-in endpoint.

-1. Continuing on the previous tutorial we click on the plus whichs standing next to the submenu Functions.
+1. Continuing on the previous tutorial we click on the plus which standing next to the submenu Functions.
 2. Next choose the template IoT Hub (Event hub)
 3. Choose your preferable language (in this example we take javascript), your name.
 ![CreateFunctionApp](/features/iothubs/Azure/createFunctionApp.png)